ehtesam3154/cap5415_project/README.md

 Run the poster_metadata_update to clean the poster metadata information (not very crucial for this project)

+Run the augmentation.ipynb file to get augmented images

 Run the main_model.ipynb for the final stuff